-The Academic programme
+The Academic Programme

 Our Academic Pathway is similar to a mainstream school's programme of study.
 We teach the National Curriculum and have available most subjects you would expect to find at a large secondary school.

 There are 6 spaces in each Academic Class and 1 class per year group (that means 6 academic spaces per year).
 We call this our 'Pioneer' pathway.
 The lessons are taught by subject specialists.
 Our students move around the school from lesson to lesson and subject room to subject room.
 We are not based in one classroom all day or with one teacher.
-Although consistency and familiarity can be really important to students with an ASD diagnosis, it just isn't possible for one teacher to teach from English Lit, to Spanish and then back to Statistics again.
-We teach the subjects to a depth the same as a mainstream setting, we require subject specialists in order to deliver this quality of teaching.
+Although consistency and familiarity can be really important to students with an ASD diagnosis, it just isn't possible for one teacher to teach from English Lit, to French and then back to Physics again.
+We teach the subjects to a depth the same as a mainstream setting, we require subject specialist Teachers in order to deliver this quality of teaching.

 The Enterprise project in KS3 in a fantastic opportunity for students to acquire entrepreneurial skills.
 They design products, make, market, network and sell.
 The winning class gets to keep their profit dividends!